 (Jumper – a minute mechanical component in HDD that indicates the motherboard whether it is primary or secondary)

-- Drives booted through USB are not readily booted it requires manual change of settings in the BIOS
+- Drives booted through USB are not readily booted it requires a manual change of settings in the BIOS

-- The actual speed of the drive is not attained because of slow and unsteady synchronization process
+- The actual speed of the drive is not attained because of the slow and unsteady synchronization process